Path Checking for MTL and TPTL over Data Words: Introduction

-Satisfiability and model checking for $\mtl$, $\tptl$ and $\fltl$ have been studied intensively in the past \cite{DBLP:journals/jacm/AlurH94,DBLP:journals/lmcs/BouyerLM08,DBLP:conf/icalp/BundalaO14,DBLP:journals/tocl/DemriL09,DBLP:journals/tcs/DemriLS10,DBLP:conf/fossacs/LaroussinieMS02,DBLP:conf/fossacs/OuaknineW06,DBLP:journals/lmcs/OuaknineW07,DBLP:conf/lata/Quaas13,DBLP:conf/lata/CarapelleFGQ14}.
-For model checking $\fltl$, the authors of \cite{DBLP:journals/tcs/DemriLS10} consider one-counter machines (OCM) as a mechanism for generating data words, where the data values represent the counter values along the unique computation path.
-Whereas $\fltl$ model checking for non-deterministic OCM is $\Sigma^1_1$-complete, the problem becomes {\sf PSPACE}-complete for deterministic OCM \cite{DBLP:journals/tcs/DemriLS10}.
-Note that model checking for deterministic OCM is a special case of the corresponding \emph{path checking problem}~\cite{DBLP:conf/concur/MarkeyS03}: Given a data word $w$ and some formula $\varphi$, does $w$ satisfy $\varphi$?
-In general, the path checking problem is a fundamental problem in complexity theory, and it plays a key role in the analysis of offline monitoring and runtime verification procedures.
-For $\ltl$ and periodic words without data values, it was recently~\cite{DBLP:conf/icalp/KuhtzF09} proved that the path checking problem can be solved using an efficient parallel algorithm, and it lies in $\mathsf{AC}^1(\mathsf{LogDCFL})$, a subclass of $\mync$.
+For reasoning about data words, besides $\mtl$ and $\tptl$ in~\cite{DBLP:conf/lata/CarapelleFGQ14}, a strict fragment of $\tptl$ called $\fltl$ is studied in~\cite{DBLP:journals/tocl/DemriL09,DBLP:journals/tcs/DemriLS10}.
+With formulas in $\fltl$ one can only test \emph{equality} of the value of a variable $x$ and the data value at the current position in a data word.
+Table~\ref{table:complexity_results} shows that for all these logics, model checking one-counter machines and the satisfiability problem are undecidable, with the exception of the satisfiability problem for the one-variable fragment of $\fltl$ when evaluated over finite data words.
+The situation changes if one considers model checking of \emph{deterministic} one-counter machines: in this case, $\fltl$-model checking is $\pspace$-complete~\cite{DBLP:journals/tcs/DemriLS10}.
+Note that model checking of deterministic one-counter machines is a special case of the following \emph{path-checking problem}: given a data word $w$ and some formula $\varphi$, does $w$ satisfy $\varphi$?

+The path-checking problem plays a key role in \emph{run-time verification}~\cite{DBLP:journals/entcs/FinkbeinerS01,DBLP:conf/concur/MarkeyS03,DBLP:conf/formats/MalerN04}, specifically in \emph{offline monitoring}, where the satisfaction of a specification formula is tested only for an individual single computation path of the observed system.
+Run-time verification may be the only practical alternative to check that certain temporal properties hold, in situations where the source code of the system under consideration is not available, or where model checking of the system is unfeasible if not undecidable, as it is the case for one-counter machines.

+For $\ltl$ and periodic words without data values, it was shown in~\cite{DBLP:conf/icalp/KuhtzF09} that the path-checking problem can be solved using an efficient parallel algorithm.
+More precisely, the problem belongs to $\textup{AC}^1(\textup{LogDCFL})$, a subclass of $\mync$.
 This result solved a long standing open problem; the best known lower bound is $\mync^1$, arising from $\mync^1$-hardness of evaluating Boolean expressions.
-The $\mathsf{AC}^1(\mathsf{LogDCFL})$-upper complexity bound was later even established for the path checking problem for $\mtl$ over finite timed words~\cite{DBLP:conf/icalp/BundalaO14}.
+The $\textup{AC}^1(\textup{LogDCFL})$-upper complexity bound was later even established for the path-checking problem for $\mtl$ over finite timed words~\cite{DBLP:conf/icalp/BundalaO14}.